 ‘I’m not naturally charismatic, so I can’t be a speaker’

 Most people who attend our Influence Courses need to influence in a business environment; they don’t need to be a motivational speaker.
 It doesn’t matter how introverted someone is when they come to the workshop.
 They learn through this course experience how to increase their energy, conviction, and ability to keep people engaged while staying true to their natural style.

 Whether you need to influence your team to get on board with a change, influence leadership to back an initiative, or even get funding for a project, we can help.
 Join us at one of our public workshops, where you’ll strengthen this important competency in a small group setting and gain insight from people outside of your company.

 Are you looking to improve influence in your entire team?
-We will come to you and deliver a customized, tailored experience where everyone on your team will develop the ability to influence and drive results.
+We will come to you (virtually, or in-person when safe) and deliver a customized, tailored experience where everyone on your team will develop the ability to influence and drive results.

 I’d love an opportunity to answer any questions on how we can help you or your team with Influence, Leadership, Emotional Intelligence, Building High Performance Teams, or other ways we can help you succeed.
-Contact me here or call Dr. Heather Johnson at 651-322-7821.
+Contact Dr. Heather Johnson for more information.

 Explore our selection of Online Courses and Webinars